Working conditions in different countries

 These two countries have obtained the highest rating on the ITUC Global ranking for Global Rights Index (5+) which indicates that these are completely unlovable and there are no guarantees of human rights owing to the breakdown of law and order.

 The current unstable political, economic and social situations in many countries really warrant that you do a lot of research into where you would like to apply for a job.
 Because if you don’t do that, you may end up in an unpalatable situation for a long time, from which there may not be immediate chances of escape.
-Hence, choose wisdom and discretion over impulsiveness in the selection of the country where you would choose to work.
+Hence, choose wisdom and discretion over impulsiveness in the selection of the country where you would choose to work this site.